bencejuhaasz/Pioneered/icons/ReadMe.md

 # Pioneered Icons

-All icons in this folder are sourced primarily from the Deere theme, which is included in Mixxx' default installation.
+Keylock and Quantize icons were sourced from the Deere theme, included in Mixxx's default installation.